Computing the geometric endomorphism ring of a genus 2 Jacobian: Determining in practice

 We start by remarking the following (obvious) fact: \begin{proposition} Suppose $A/K$ is nonsimple: then for all $v$ at which $A$ has good reduction the polynomial $f_v(x)$ is reducible in $\mathbb{Z}[x]$. \end{proposition}

-This suggests the following na\"ive test to ascertain whether $A/K$ is simple: we fix a reasonable bound $B$, and compute the characteristic polynomials of Frobenius acting on $T_\ell(A)$ for all the places in $\Omega_K^{(A)}$ of norm at most $B$.
+The idea is certainly not new (see for example \cite[Section 2]{MR1363577}), but it suggests the following na\"ive test to ascertain whether $A/K$ is simple: we fix a reasonable bound $B$, and compute the characteristic polynomials of Frobenius acting on $T_\ell(A)$ for all the places in $\Omega_K^{(A)}$ of norm at most $B$.
 Then we check whether each of these polynomials is reducible in $\mathbb{Z}$.
 If we find at least one characteristic polynomial that is irreducible, we have proved that $A$ is $K$-simple.
 Notice that this test is not guaranteed to succeed, as shown by the following example, but we shall discuss below a variant for geometrical irreducibility which can only fail in the case of potential quaternionic multiplication.

 \begin{example} One can produce examples of curves over $K$ whose Jacobian is irreducible over $K$ but not geometrically irreducible, and for which \textit{all} the characteristic polynomials $f_v(x)$ are reducible.
 Take for example $C:y^2=x^5-x$, considered as a curve over $K=\mathbb{Q}(i)$, and set $J:=\operatorname{Jac}(C)$.
 One can show that $\operatorname{End}_K(J)$ is a maximal order $R$ in the Hamilton quaternions $\mathbb{H}$, so that in particular $J$ is $K$-simple (but $C$ maps to the elliptic curve $y^2=x^3-x$, so $J$ is geometrically nonsimple).
 On the other hand, fix a prime $\ell \neq 2$.
 The Tate module $T_\ell(J)$ admits an action of $R \otimes \mathbb{Z}_\ell=\operatorname{Mat}_2(\mathbb{Z}_\ell)$, and one can show that it is a free $\operatorname{Mat}_2(\mathbb{Z}_\ell)$-module of rank 1.
 This implies that all the characteristic polynomials $f_v(x)$ are squares, hence a fortiori reducible. \end{example}